linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 06 Money Market Instruments.md

 # Federal Home Loan Mortgage Corporation

 Federal Home Loan Mortgage Corporation (Freddie Mac) issues discount notes and Reference Bills.
 While at issuance discount notes can range in maturity from overnight to 365 days, half of these notes have maturities of three days or less.
 The most popular maturities are one month and three months.
 Freddie Mac discount notes are offered for sale continuously with rates posted 24 hours a day (business days) through a group of investment banks that belong to the Freddie Mac dealer group.
-These notes are issued in book entry form through the Federal Reserve Bank of New York and have a minimum face value of  $1,000 with increments of$ 1,000 thereafter.
+These notes are issued in book entry form through the Federal Reserve Bank of New York and have a minimum face value of  \$1,000 with increments of\$ 1,000 thereafter.
 The pricing conventions are the same as U.S. Treasury bills.

 Freddie Mac's Reference Bills program is similar in structure to Fannie Mae's Benchmark Bills.
 One important difference between the two is that Reference Bills are offered in more maturities namely, one month (28 days), two months (56 days), three months (91 days), six months (182 days), and one year (364 days).